-- 6. Insert a new bulb into the socket. push it in, and then turn it clockwise until it stops. - 7.
+- 6. Insert a new bulb into the socket, push it in, and then turn it clock-wise until it stops. - 7.
 Install the bulb holder together with the dust protector by pushing both into the original position.

-Place the bulb holder and dust protector correctly in its position to avoid dust and water entering.
+Place the bulb holder and dust cover correctly in its position to avoid dust and water entering.